emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

 #slide[
   #text(size: 20pt)[
     #task[
-      - Erstellen Sie folgende Klassen:
+      - Create the following classes:
-        - Person: Objekte beinhalten den Namen
+        - Person: Objects contain the name
-        - Pilot: Objekte beinhalten den Namen und die bisherigen Flugstunden
+        - Pilot: Objects contain the name and previous flight hours
-        - Ausführbare Klasse, die ein Objekt Pilot erzeugt und den Namen ausgibt ]
+        - Executable class that creates a Pilot object and outputs the name ]
   ]
   #figure(